TomW1605/time_tracker/README.md

     ```

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the GNU-3.0 License.
 See the LICENSE file for more details.